tckmn/snowman-lang/doc/snowman.md

 - `$`: save current state
 - `&`: restore saved state

+These operators toggle which variables are marked as "active;" for example, `(` will mark variables `a` and `f` as active if they are currently inactive, and inactive if they are active.
+They are all symbols that have curvy lines.

+### Permavar operators

+- `*`: retrieve a value, set the current permavar's value to this
+- `#`: store the current permavar's value

-The following operators have to do with permavars.
+These operators have to do with permavars.
 These are variables that you can freely store to / retrieve from.

-Note: in the following documentation, "store" is defined as follows: place in first undefined active variable slot.
+Note: in the preceding documentation, "store" is defined as follows: place in first undefined active variable slot.
 A "store" operation does nothing if all active variables are full or there are no active variables.

 Similarly, a "retrieve" does the opposite.
 It selects the first active variable, and errors if it's undefined.
 Otherwise it sets it to undefined and returns what its value was.

-- `*`: retrieve a value, set the current permavar's value to this
-- `#`: store the current permavar's value

 To switch the current permavar, use the `=+!` characters.
 Permavar names are zero or more `=`, then a `+` or `!`.
 So, possible peramvar names are `+`, `!`,